Uni-Fusion: Universal Continuous Mapping: Limitations and Future Work

 \subsubsection{Remapping}

-Right now, Uni-Fusion does not support deintegrating local LIM from global LIM that is essential to include bundle adjustment (BA) or loop closing.
-More importantly, the local LIM does not support transformation of LIMs as NIM-REM~\cite{yuan2022algorithm} does it at the current stage.
-To foster a better qualities and higher computational performances and to support large scale mapping, loop closing and bundle adjustment are future targets.
+Uni-Fusion currently lacks support for deintegrating local LIM from global LIM, which is essential for incorporating bundle adjustment or loop closing techniques.
+In addition, the current state of Uni-Fusion does not allow the transformation of LIMs as demonstrated by NIM-REM~\cite{yuan2022algorithm}.
+To enhance a better quality and to facilitate large scale mapping, loop closing and bundle adjustment are future targets.